In-Course Bursary Program: Important Information

 The In-Course Bursary selection committee is expected to begin its holistic evaluation of complete bursary applications as soon as possible after the application deadline.

-The committee results are expected in mid-August at which time we will begin notifying applicants of the outcome - however this timeframe may be extended due to high volume of applications.
+The committee results are expected in mid-August, however this timeframe may be extended due to high volume of applications.

 As always, if you have any questions, the Financial Aid and Awards Office team is here to help you!
 You can contact us by telephone or by e-mail: